July 14, 2020 06:15 PM | by Jasmine Kamal

 1. The pressures of romantic relationships

 Yes, love and relationships can be stressful at any age, but it is very different in the thirties.
-At this point, women think that they 'getting old' and they feel pressured to start taking serious steps and commitments in the romantic lives.
+At this point, women think that they are 'getting old' and they feel pressured to start taking serious steps and commitments in their romantic lives.
 Society puts a lot of pressure on women to be in serious relationships at a certain age, even if that doesn't fit their life at the moment.
-So women tend to feel torn between caving to that and following her dreams, ambitions, and the life she wants for herself right now.
+So women tend to feel torn between caving to that and following their dreams, ambitions, and the life she wants for herself right now.
 After that, romantic relationships, which are supposed to be associated with joy and comfort, turn into a huge emotional baggage and pressure.
 This unfortunately can sometimes lead to depression, which we'll be discussing further.

 What to do: Of course we are not professionals, specialists or doctors, but we try to help in any way we can through experiences and research.
 We can only tell you that you have your whole life ahead of you and there is no such thing as missing the 'marriage train'.
 Get married only when you feel ready and when you find a partner that deserves you and will allow you to live and lead the life you want, without sacrificing your dreams.
 This is your life and no one else will live it.
 If you feel like the pressure is really getting you and it's becoming too much, affecting your mental health, it would really help to talk to a professional counselor or therapist.